1954 Gold Coast general election

 General elections were held in the Gold Coast on 15 June 1954.
+They were the first elections under full adult suffrage in the Gold Coast.
 The result was a victory for Kwame Nkrumah's Convention People's Party, which won 72 of the 104 seats.

 Background

 The election was held following the approval of a new constitution on 29 April 1954.
 The new constitution meant that assembly members were no longer elected by the tribal councils, the Assembly was enlarged, and all members were chosen by direct election from equal, single-member constituencies.
 It established a cabinet composed of African ministers, and only defence and foreign policy remained in the hands of the governor; the elected assembly was given control over the majority of internal affairs.